rubyreferences/rubyref/book/builtin/types/collections/set.md

 # Set

+*Part of standard library.
+You need to `require 'set'` before using.*

 Set implements a collection of unordered values with no duplicates.
 This is a hybrid of Array's intuitive inter-operation facilities and Hash's fast lookup.